We have placed cookies on your device to help make this website better.

 Following guidelines and procedures around referrals can help dental professionals avoid complaints or claims

 Patients and other members of the dental team can be a good source of feedback on the quality of dental care and treatment provided by the practice.

 While it is impossible to eliminate the inherent risks of providing dental treatment, it is in everyone's best interest that dental professionals carry out effective risk management to identify, prioritise and manage all significant threats to patient safety.

 Clinical audit and peer review are central to effective quality assurance.
-They help make sure that best practice is being followed, and highlight any improvements needed to address shortfalls in care provision.
+They help make sure best practice is being followed, and highlight any improvements needed to address shortfalls in care provision.